evan-erdos/trail-of-cthulhu/story/act-2/seq-3/scene-1.md

 ---
 layout: scene
 title:  The Two Pillars
-scene:       1
 beat:   procedural
-objective:   up
+obj:    up
 ---

 The PCs are now able to access various parts of the underground temple.